 All accredited/certified activities must have a scientific planning committee (SPC), appointed by and including member(s) of the accountable physician organization that is representative of the target audience.
-The SPC is responsible for ensuring that all decision-making related to the CPD planning, developing and delivery are under its exclusive control in carrying out the following:
+The SPC must ensure that decision-making related to the following CPD program elements is under its exclusive control:

-The Accountable Physician is the Chair or member of the Scientific Planning Committee (SPC) representing the Physician Organization, and as such agrees to assume ultimate responsibility for upholding the accreditation/certification standards and for following the UBC CPD Guidelines for Support in preparing and implementing the CPD activity.
+The accountable physician is the chair or member of the SPC representing the physician organization, and as such agrees to assume ultimate responsibility for upholding the accreditation/certification standards and for following the UBC CPD Guidelines for Support in preparing and implementing the CPD activity.